14 Common SSRI Side Effects

 With an online therapy platform like BetterHelp, you can participate in sessions remotely, which can be helpful if you’re struggling to leave home due to mental health disorder symptoms or medication side effects.
 In addition, you can schedule sessions that fit into your life, as there are often timeslots available outside of typical office hours.

 A growing body of evidence suggests that online therapy can help individuals manage symptoms of mental health disorders that are commonly treated with SSRIs.
-For example, in one study, researchers concluded that online cognitive behavioral therapy could produce “sustained and clinically meaningful improvements in depression and anxiety” for those experiencing moderate to severe symptoms.
-Cognitive behavioral therapy can be a common treatment method that usually helps the individual identify and replace negative thought patterns that may be underlying maladaptive behaviors and emotions, such as those related to depression.
+For example, in one study, researchers concluded that online cognitive-behavioral therapy could produce “sustained and clinically meaningful improvements in depression and anxiety” for those experiencing moderate to severe symptoms.
+Cognitive-behavioral therapy can be a common treatment method to help an individual identify and replace negative thought patterns that may be underlying maladaptive behaviors and emotions, such as those related to depression.

 Takeaway

-Selective serotonin reuptake inhibitors (SSRIs) can be an integral part of a treatment plan for depression, anxiety, and other mental health disorders.
-However, they can be accompanied by several potential side effects.
-Knowing how SSRIs may affect you can help you get the most out of treatment and understand the potential risks associated with this class of medication.
-Side effects can include sexual dysfunction, diarrhea, headache, drowsiness, and more, and it can be vital to inform your doctor or psychiatrist if you’re experiencing any of these or other effects.
+Selective serotonin reuptake inhibitors (SSRIs) can be an integral part of a treatment plan for depression, anxiety, and other mental health disorders for some people.
+However, they can cause several potential side effects.
+Knowing how SSRIs may affect you may help you get the most out of treatment and understand the potential risks associated with this class of medication.
+Side effects can include sexual dysfunction, diarrhea, headache, drowsiness, and other symptoms.
+Inform your doctor or psychiatrist if you’re experiencing any of these or other effects.
 For further support with symptoms of mental health disorders, consider connecting with a licensed therapist online or in person.

 Take steps toward a healthier lifestyle